danish1112/node-ts-kafka-microservice/README.md

 - **API Testing**: Postman collection (`Microservices-API-Collection.json`) includes requests for all endpoints, with JWT authentication.
 - **End-to-End**: Register a user, create a blog, and verify notifications using Postman to test the full flow.

-### Notes
-- **Alignment with Project**:
-  - The description reflects your setup: separate PostgreSQL databases, Redis cache, Kafka for event-driven communication, JWT authentication, and Docker orchestration.
-  - Ports and topics match your `docker-compose.yml` and code (e.g., `user-events`, `blog-events`).
-  - The design addresses the Kafka connection issue (`ENOTFOUND kafka`) with health checks and retry logic.
-- **YouTube Tutorial**:
-  - Use this description as a script for the system design section.
-  - Pair with the Mermaid diagram (with FontAwesome icons) to visualize components.
-  - Demo the flow using Postman (e.g., register → login → create blog → get notifications).
-  - Break down the design into segments: Overview, Components, Interactions, Design Choices.
-- **Diagram Integration**:
-  - The previous Mermaid diagram (artifact ID: 768043d9-12fe-438d-af26-8b068696824b) complements this description.
-  - For YouTube, annotate the diagram to highlight flows (e.g., user registration → Kafka → notification).
-- **Assumptions**:
-  - The system is designed for local development but can be extended for production.
-  - Future services (e.g., Search Service) can integrate with Kafka and Redis.

-### Next Steps
-- **YouTube Tutorial**:
-  - I can provide a **video outline** with modules (e.g., Intro, Tech Stack, System Design, Service Walkthrough, Demo).
-  - I can generate **talking points** or a script for explaining the system design.
-  - I can create a **sequence diagram** for a specific flow (e.g., user registration).
-- **Additional Visuals**:
-  - Need a **tech stack diagram** in Mermaid or Canva format?
-  - Want a **database schema diagram** for PostgreSQL tables?
-  - Need a **flow-specific diagram** (e.g., blog creation → notification)?
-- **Demo**:
-  - I can provide a **Postman script** to automate demo flows.
-  - I can suggest **docker-compose tweaks** for recording.
-- **Other**:
-  - Share preferences for video length or module order.
-  - Need code snippets for specific services (e.g., Kafka producer)?
-  - Want tips for video editing or diagram animation?

-Please let me know what you’d like to focus on next for your YouTube tutorial or if you need additional details (e.g., specific flow explanations, code examples).